 MICB research bridges methodological boundaries to capture the often complex and multi-facetted nature of marketing phenomena and to contribute to theory development and testing.
 MICB research is methodologically rigorous, covers theoretical as well as empirical contributions, and builds on qualitative as well as quantitative approaches to produce new knowledge.

-MICB research has been published in leading journals of the field, such as Annals of Tourism Research, European Journal of Marketing, Industrial Marketing Management, Journal of Business Ethics, Journal of Business Research, Journal of Service Research, Psychology and Marketing and Tourism Research among others.
+MICB research has been published in leading journals of the field, such as Journal of Business Ethics, Journal of Consumer Psychology, Journal of Product Innovation Management, and Journal of Service Research among others.
 In addition, MICB research has been published in books, book chapters, conference proceedings and other media.
 Jointly, MICB academics have published 90+ scholarly outputs in the past few years, with journal articles constituting the vast majority of these outputs.

 PhD students are an important part of our research group and we are always looking for outstanding prospective PhD students who are interested in pursuing research in the above-mentioned research areas.
 For an informal discussion, please send your CV together with a brief research proposal (max 2000 words, outlining the research problem and its relevance, research questions and objectives, theoretical background, intended methods, and possible data sources) to email@example.com.

-Guest speaker: Professor Kati Kasper-Brauer, University of Applied Sciences Zwickau, Germany
+Guest speaker: Professor Andreas Eggert, University of Paderborn, Germany